Red Hen Publications

 • • • •

 There are any number of things we do not know about Lily.
-There are a lot of things to which we have no clue as to how much she knew.
+There are a lot of subjects about which we have no clue as to how much she knew.

 For example: did she know why Voldemort wanted to kill her child?